yahav11/Smart-Campus/README.md

 > **Note:**
 > This project was developed as part of an academic **team project**.
 > The technologies and system architecture were learned and implemented through extensive self-driven learning beyond the course material.
+>This project was intentionally developed as an MVP, focusing on core functionality, system design, and product flow rather than production-scale optimizations.
+> Security mechanisms (such as advanced authentication, authorization, and hardening) were deliberately kept minimal, as the primary goal was to validate the system architecture and end-to-end workflows.
 ---
-This project was intentionally developed as an MVP, focusing on core functionality, system design, and product flow rather than production-scale optimizations.

-<h4>Security mechanisms (such as advanced authentication, authorization, and hardening) were deliberately kept minimal, as the primary goal was to validate the system architecture and end-to-end workflows.</h4>

 ## Project Description
 Smart Campus is an academic campus management system focused on classroom infrastructure and room reservations.